10 Consumer Discretionary Stocks With Whale Alerts In Today's Session - Alibaba Gr Holding (NYSE:BABA), Amazon.com (NASDAQ:AMZN)

 These itemized elaborations have been created using the accompanying table.

-• For GME GME, we notice a call option sweep that happens to be bearish, expiring in 4 day(s) on May 17, 2024.
-This event was a transfer of 111 contract(s) at a $30.00 strike.
-This particular call needed to be split into 30 different trades to become filled.
-The total cost received by the writing party (or parties) was $55.5K, with a price of $498.0 per contract.
-There were 41392 open contracts at this strike prior to today, and today 43224 contract(s) were bought and sold.
+• For FFIE FFIE, we notice a put option sweep that happens to be bearish, is expiring today.
+Parties traded 1214 contract(s) at a $2.00 strike.
+This particular put needed to be split into 89 different trades to become filled.
+The total cost received by the writing party (or parties) was $58.3K, with a price of $50.0 per contract.
+There were 1 open contracts at this strike prior to today, and today 78356 contract(s) were bought and sold.

-• For DUOL DUOL, we notice a put option trade that happens to be bullish, expiring in 4 day(s) on May 17, 2024.
-This event was a transfer of 94 contract(s) at a $180.00 strike.
-The total cost received by the writing party (or parties) was $26.3K, with a price of $280.0 per contract.
-There were 751 open contracts at this strike prior to today, and today 374 contract(s) were bought and sold.
+• For W W, we notice a put option trade that happens to be bearish, expiring in 609 day(s) on January 16, 2026.
+This event was a transfer of 700 contract(s) at a $65.00 strike.
+The total cost received by the writing party (or parties) was $1.1 million, with a price of $1710.0 per contract.
+There were 328 open contracts at this strike prior to today, and today 700 contract(s) were bought and sold.

-• Regarding CPNG CPNG, we observe a call option sweep with bullish sentiment.
-It expires in 186 day(s) on November 15, 2024.
-Parties traded 320 contract(s) at a $26.00 strike.
-This particular call needed to be split into 13 different trades to become filled.
-The total cost received by the writing party (or parties) was $39.0K, with a price of $122.0 per contract.
-There were 2577 open contracts at this strike prior to today, and today 328 contract(s) were bought and sold.
+• Regarding GLBE GLBE, we observe a put option sweep with bullish sentiment.
+It expires in 154 day(s) on October 18, 2024.
+Parties traded 381 contract(s) at a $25.00 strike.
+This particular put needed to be split into 50 different trades to become filled.
+The total cost received by the writing party (or parties) was $74.4K, with a price of $195.0 per contract.
+There were 15710 open contracts at this strike prior to today, and today 383 contract(s) were bought and sold.

 Options Alert Terminology